amorten/CarND-LaneLines-P1/README.md

 # **Finding Lane Lines on the Road**
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 This is the first project in Udacity's Self-Driving Car NanoDegree program.
-I use Canny edge detection and a Hough transform to find lane lines in videos of highway driving (including the optional Challenge video that has varying degrees of light and shadow).
+I use Canny edge detection and a Hough transform to find lane lines in videos of highway driving (including the optional Challenge video that has varying degrees of light, shadow, and road color).
 All of the code is found in the IPython notebook

 [P1.ipynb](P1.ipynb).